Politics (with Foundation Year)UCAS Code: Combined Honours only – see combinations tab|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

 Work placement opportunities|International students can apply|Study Abroad opportunities

 About the course

 Politics affects all of us.
 It is central to human life and human affairs.
-It is fundamental to how we organise and govern ourselves as a community and to how we resolve conflicts.
+It is fundamental to how we organise and govern ourselves and to how we resolve conflicts.
 The decisions we make as political communities, who makes them and how, have consequences for how we live, from questions of war and peace, the distribution of wealth, our rights, freedoms, responsibilities, our access to education, transport and health care.

-In an ever changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit – and the study of politicsneeds to respond.
-At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time, and we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.
+In this rapidly changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit and the Covid-19 pandemic – and the study of politics needs to respond.
+At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time.
+In doing so, we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.

-In doing so, we explore the key ideas, institutions and politics in an international, national and local context.
-You will be taught by staff who are experts in their field, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar and equip you with transferable skills to take into the world of work.
+On this programme of study, you will explore key ideas, institutions and politics in an international, national and local context.
+You will be taught by staff who are experts in their fields, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar.
+The course also aims to equip you with transferable skills to take into the world of work.

-ou can take this course in combination with another subject of your choice, or as part of our Politics and International Relations single honours programme.
+You can take this course in combination with another subject of your choice, or as part of our Politics and International Relations single honours programme.